richardyoungdev/richardyoungdev/README.md

 Hey, I'm Richard!

-I'm a software engineer with experiences in NLP, healthcare, military.
+I'm a software engineer with experiences in NLP, healthcare, and the military.

 Besides gazing at my aesthetic code in admiration, I enjoy teaching people how to sail, cooking gastronomic delights and basking under the sun at bucolic parks.